-Endovenous laser treatment is carried out under local anaesthetic.
+Endovenous laser treatment can be carried out under local or general anaesthetic.
 After the procedure you may feel some tightness in your legs, and the affected areas may be bruised and painful.
 Nerve injury is also possible, but it's usually only temporary.

 Ultrasound-guided foam sclerotherapy